Hooked studies and presents what make some product so addictive to their users.

 Nir Eyal says that for a product to hook its users, it needs to go through four stages:

-- Trigger: event that make us try the product (initially it’s external, then it becomes external)
+- Trigger: the event that makes us try the product (initially it’s external, then it becomes external)

 - Action: what we need to do to use the product